 The word catholic means universal and refers to the universal Church of Jesus Christ.

-Justin Martyr (100-165) was born of pagan parents in Palestine.
-As a young man searching for truth, he was walking along the sea and met an old man who advised him to turn to the faith of Jesus Christ.
-He began writing extensively in defense of the Christian faith, his three most famous works being the First and Second Apologies and Dialogue with Trypho.
-In his early writings he describes the Tradition of the Eucharistic Liturgy in the Sunday community gathering, a Memorial of the Last Supper, an event which has remained the same essentially for 2000 years.
+St. Justin Martyr (100-165) was the first Apologist or Defender of the Faith.
+In his First Apology written in 155 AD, he describes the Tradition of the Eucharistic Liturgy in the Sunday community gathering, a Memorial of the Last Supper, an event which has remained essentially the same for 2000 years.

 "And this food is called among us eucharistia...For not as common bread and common drink do we receive these, but in like manner as Jesus Christ our Saviour, having been made flesh by the Word of God...is the flesh and blood of that Jesus who was made flesh" (66-67).

-Considered the first Apologist or Defender of the Faith, Justin was martyred in 165 AD for preaching Christianity to the Romans.
+St. Justin was martyred in Rome for preaching Christianity to the Romans in 165 AD.